 During the 1939-45 War- No. 2 Shop changed over to assembling aero engine parts and gears for Rolls Royce and Rotal, and Harry worked there with Mr. Miliett as foreman.
 In this shop Harry also worked on gearboxes for armoured cars.

 Harry looked back on his days at Cash’s Lane and said that the industrial climate was different then.
 All employees pulled their weight and the foremen worked with them and were respected for it.
 Harry remembers his days as a chargehand from 1949 to 1957.
-In the past he played cricket and football In inter-departmental rnatches, and also played soccer for the works teams.
+In the past he played cricket and football in inter-departmental matches, and also played soccer for the works teams.

 Nowadays his leisure interest is music, and he plays the piano and violin.